AshSama12/weather-app/README.md

 # weather-app

- can see weather city by city easily
+ I use javascript for this and it can see the weather city by city easily